PRESIDENT AND COO

 CLAIMS TO FAME

-- Won Genting’s make or break bid for a Singapore gaming license; aims to double up with Japan IR bid
+- Won Genting’s make or break bid for a Singapore gaming license

 - Oversees Resorts World Sentosa, Genting Group’s most profitable property